-In all cases of trying to determine if a product is yoshon or not, one compares the date found on their product to the Date Code mentioned on our site or found in the Guide to Chodosh.
-If the date on your package is earlier than the Date Code on Yoshon.com or the Guide, it is yoshon.
+In all cases of determining if a product is yoshon or not, one compares the date found on their product to the Date Code mentioned on our site in orange.
+If the date on your package is on or before the Date Code on Yoshon.com, it is yoshon.
+If it is after our date, it is chodosh.

-What if it is early in the season, and your product isn’t updated on Yoshon.com yet, or the Guide had no information on it this year.
+But what if it is early in the season, and your particular product isn’t updated on Yoshon.com yet?
 What do you do then?

 One can also contact a company to find out when it was made.
 Be sure to ask “What is the exact amount of time between the Manufacturing Date and the Best By Date?”